Vyral/john-quinn/_posts/2024-04-24-how-real-estate-agents-get-paid-copy.md

 ---
 {% include youtube.html %}

 You've found your dream home, the seller has accepted your offer, and your loan has been approved.
-You’re very much excited to prepare to move in, but there's one final step: the closing, also known as the settlement.
+You’re very excited to prepare to move in, but there's one final step: the closing, also known as the settlement.

 This process transfers ownership from the seller to the buyer, requiring you to sign numerous documents and present a check for the down payment and various closing costs.
 Here's a rundown of the common fees involved: